Charles Krauthammer: Supreme Court nominations

 Krauthammer criticized President George W. Bush's 2005 nomination of Harriet Miers to succeed Supreme Court Justice Sandra Day O'Connor.
 He called the nomination of Miers a "mistake" on several occasions.
 He noted her lack of constitutional experience as the main obstacle to her nomination.

 On October 21, 2005, Krauthammer published "Miers: The Only Exit Strategy", in which he explained that all of Miers's relevant constitutional writings are protected by both attorney–client privilege and executive privilege, which presented a unique face-saving solution to the mistake: "Miers withdraws out of respect for both the Senate and the executive's prerogatives."
 Six days later, Miers withdrew, employing that argument:

 The same day, NPR noted, "Krauthammer's scenario played out almost exactly as he wrote."
 Columnist E. J. Dionne wrote that the White House was following Krauthammer's strategy "almost to the letter".
 A few weeks later, The New York Times reported that Krauthammer's "exit strategy" was "exactly what happened" and that Krauthammer "had no prior inkling from the administration that they were taking that route; he was later given credit for giving the Bush administration a plan."

 Other issues

-Krauthammer was an opponent of capital punishment, a critic of the intelligent design movement, and an advocate of the scientific consensus on evolution; calling the religion–science controversy a "false conflict".
-In 2005, Krauthammer wrote several articles likening intelligent design to "tarted-up creationism".
+Krauthammer was an opponent of capital punishment, writing: "there is no convincing evidence that the death penalty deters.
+Murder rates in states with the death penalty are just as high as in neighboring states without it.
+In states where the death penalty has been introduced, murder rates do not, on average, go down.
+And in states where the death penalty has been abolished, murder rates do not go up.
+When something as barbaric as cold-blooded execution by the state makes no appreciable contribution to public safety, it deserves abolition."

 In 2017, Krauthammer argued in favor of a border wall at the Mexico–United States border.